 Help to disseminate information on @lund_university_abroad through your faculty channels with the following suggested text and image:

 If you need images in different formats, please contact ida [dot] thelander [at] er [dot] lu [dot] se

 Lund University offers lots of opportunities to gain international experience.
 The Instagram account @lund_university_abroad is run by students for students.
-Here you can see the everyday lives of Lund University students abroad, take part in exciting competitions, listen to interviews with alumni and much more.
+Here you can see the everyday lives of Lund University students abroad, take part of their travel stories and tips and ask questions.